janus-idp/backstage-showcase/docs/patch-package.md

 ## Prerequisites

-- Have a `backstage-showcase` instance locally cloned
+- Have a `rhdh` instance locally cloned
 - Have a `backstage` instance/fork locally cloned

 ## Manually patching a package